manon-reusens/multilingual_bias/README.md

 * crows_debias.py
 * crows_dropout_cda.py

+For all experiments, the following vocabulary seeds are used: 0, 1, 2

 ## Example No Debiasing
 The results of mBERT on the different datasets can be calculated as follows.
+To get full results, all bias types and all seeds of the datasets should be run.

 ```
 $ python experiments/crows.py \